nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 - Trust in the outcome of applications powered by machine learning technology is only possible when the input data is fully available.

 Open and reusable quality datasets are crucial for creating machine learning driven applications.
 If you use a trained machine learning algorithms, it is crucial that you have full insight in the origin of all training data.
-How is was collected, filtered and used.
+How it was collected, filtered and used.

 Creating a data set to test and develop machine learning algorithms is hard and time consuming.
 Many current machine learning algorithms are developed and verified by using open data sets.
 In https://en.wikipedia.org/wiki/List_of_datasets_for_machine-learning_research a short overview can be found of various data sets used for scientific machine learning research.